Beef Tapa Recipe (Tapa King)

 I’m not sure how this is related to the beef tapa as we know now but I remember that we used to sun dry beef tapa after marinating.
 Though now, with the advent of new technology such as the refrigerator and ease of access to preservatives, we prepare the beef tapa recipe differently, I can only surmise that tapa means to preserve by smoking or drying.

-So of course, since its not optimal to be always going out r having it delivered, we tried cooking this Beef Tapa Recipe Tapa King at home!
+So of course, since it’s not optimal to be constantly going out or having the Tapa Queen delivered, we tried cooking this Beef Tapa Recipe ala Tapa King at home!

 - 1 kl beef (breakfast cut at Monterey)

 - 1/4 cup Sweet and Spicy Vinegar Waykurat <<Important.